SumoLogic/sumologic-documentation/docs/cse/rules/write-first-seen-rule.md

 ### With a global baseline

-With a global baseline, and the default baseline period of 30 days, the rule will baseline all geolocations that users are logging in for a period of 30 days.
+With a global baseline, and the default baseline learning period of 30 days, the rule will baseline all geolocations that users are logging in for a period of 30 days.
 After the 30 day baseline is completed, if a new geolocation is detected, a Signal will be created.
 Then, if a new hire (that wasn’t part of the 30 day baseline) logs in from any geolocation, a Signal will be created.
 As a global baseline, the 30 day baseline is shared across all Entities.

 ### With per-Entity baselines

-With a per-Entity baseline, and the default baseline period of 30 days, the rule will baseline all geolocations on a per-Entity basis for 30 days.
+With a per-Entity baseline, and the default baseline learning period of 30 days, the rule will baseline all geolocations on a per-Entity basis for 30 days.
 It will generate a Signal when a new geolocation is not part of a user’s historic baseline.
 On a new hire’s first login, a 30 day baseline will begin building.
 After the 30 day baseline is created, if that user logs on from a new geolocation, the rule will create a Signal.

 :::tip
 If you are unsure whether to use a per-Entity or a global baseline, consider your use case.
 If you’re inclined to select `user_username` in the **Has a new value for the field(s)** prompt, you’re better off creating a global baseline for that behavior.
 Alternatively, if you want to track a new value for a non-Entity Record field, a per-Entity baseline is appropriate.